tvolkirch/CardVault/README.md

 Add a floating control to allow a user to jump to the top of the page.

-Refactor callNameSearchApi() with search attribute and value.

 Add tooltip hover/tap icon with instructions for partial names and for adding comma for AND and the pipe character for OR of multiple name values.

 See about including all search results with a scrollable list of card names.

-Learn jest so I can add unit tests for the code.

 Manually test real smart phones - simulation isn't good enough.

-Add more accessibility as needed and test with screen readers.
+Add more accessibility as needed and test with screen readers (started and ongoing)

 # Release Notes (in reverse order)

-Refactored API as a separate component
+- Refactored API as a separate component

-Added Jest unit tests with mocked components and component snapshots Added key listeners for web accessibility of searches
+- Added Jest unit tests with mocked components and component snapshots

+- Added key listeners for web accessibility of searches

+xxxxx

-Added better comments in the main app file
+- Added better comments in the main app file

-Changed the spinner
+- Changed the spinner

-Made the search overlay translucent
+- Made the search overlay translucent

+xxxxx

-Fixed search overlay to not affect scroll position Added spinner on initial page load
+- Fixed search overlay to not affect scroll position

+- Added spinner on initial page load

-Improved some background colors
+- Improved some background colors

+xxxxx

-Converted this project to use git
+- Converted this project to use git